SivanMehta/OKCupid-Project/README.md

 # Requirements

-In order to start our application you will need the download [this file](https://github.com/rudeboybert/JSE_OkCupid/blob/master/profiles.csv.zip?raw=true) and unzip it as `profiles.csv`, then we can preprocess it correctly and start the app correctly
+In order to start our application you will need the download [this file](https://github.com/rudeboybert/JSE_OkCupid/blob/master/profiles.csv.zip?raw=true) and unzip it as `profiles.csv`, then we can preprocess it correctly and start the app correctly.

+I recommend running `preprocess.r` *before* starting the application for the first time.
+If you don't, it will run automatically, but will delay the start up of the application.
+You can find the full server log of a successful run [here](https://github.com/SivanMehta/OKCupid-Project/wiki)

 The directions for the project can be found [here](https://github.com/sventura/36-315_Spring_2016/blob/master/Final%20Project/Final%20Project.Rmd)